hackolade/docker/Studio/README.md

 Assuming that a valid Hackolade model file called *`model.json`* is placed in the *`data`* subfolder of the location where the container is being run:

 `docker-compose run --rm hackoladeStudioCLI hackolade genDoc --model=/home/hackolade/Documents/data/model.json --format=html --doc=/home/hackolade/Documents/data/doc.html`

-### Update to the latest application and plugin versions

-The easiest way to update plugins and the application is to rebuild images from previous sections:

-`docker build --no-cache --pull -f Dockerfile.app -t hackolade:latest .`

-You may also wish to update your existing image with the latest application and plugin versions.
-You may do so by using this [Dockerfile.update](Dockerfile.update) file, possibly after editing it for your specific needs, then running:

-`docker build --no-cache -f Dockerfile.update -t hackolade:latest .`